dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 ## Being able to read the data

-The original eBPF trace function was based on the sample code.
-The Dtrace spec for `command__set`, can be used to determine the argument ordering and type
+The original eBPF trace function was based on the sample code from `bcc`.
+The Dtrace spec for `command__set`, can be used to determine the argument ordering and type information:
-information:

 ```{.c include=src/mctop-basic/tools/mctop.py startLine=67 endLine=90}
 ```